boun-tabi-LMG/TURNA/training_preparation/README.md

 - Your GCP account must have the required permissions for creating and managing TPUs and VMs.
 - Customize the `gcloud` command and scripts as per your specific project needs.
 - It is assumed you are familiar with GCP, `gcloud` CLI, and containerized machine learning workflows.

+### Step 3: Start Training
+After setting up the TPU, you can start training.

 First, establish an SSH connection to the machine: